Upgrading vSphere without Pivotal Platform Downtime

 At minimum, vSphere contains a vCenter Server and one or more ESXi hosts.

 You cannot perform an in-place upgrade of vSphere without at least two ESXi hosts in your cluster.

-If you do not meet this requirement (in other words, you have insufficient resources to evacuate an entire host), then you may experience Pivotal Platform downtime during the upgrade.
+If you do not meet this requirement, you have insufficient resources to evacuate an entire host.
+Because of this, you may experience Pivotal Platform downtime during the upgrade.

-If you are running a Pivotal Platform deployment as recommended by the base reference architecture for Pivotal Platform on vSphere (recommended), then your vSphere installation should have the following components:
+If you are running a Pivotal Platform deployment as recommended by the base reference architecture described in vSphere Reference Architecture, your vSphere installation should have these components: